amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 We are going to be using this file often.
 The most important part is the metadata inside the `@NgModule`.
 There we have `declarations`, `imports`, `providers` and `bootstrap`.

-- Declarations: goes all your components (e.g. AppComponent, TodoComponent)
+- Declarations: goes all your components (e.g., AppComponent, TodoComponent)
 - Imports: routes and modules go here.
-- Bootstrap: list the component you want to load when the app starts.
+- Bootstrap: list the components you want to load when the app starts.
 In our case is `AppComponent`.

 ### app.component.ts

-This looks a little similar to the app module, but instead of `@NgModule` we have `@Component`.
+`AppComponent` looks a little similar to the app module, but instead of `@NgModule` we have `@Component`.
 Again, the most important part is the value of the attributes (metadata).
-We have `selector`, `templateUrl` and `styleUrls`.
-This what they mean:
+We have `selector`, `templateUrl` and `styleUrls`:

 -  `selector`: is the name of the component.
 Remember that we had `<app-root>Loading...</app-root>`?
-This is where is defined.
+AppComponent is where it's defined.
 `templateUrl`: This is where the HTML code is. `<app-root>` will be replaced for whatever you have in the template.
 - `styleUrls`: You can have styles that only apply to this component.
 This is pretty neat!
 You can change the styles with confidence knowing that it won't bleed into other parts of the website.